seraphyn/betterlogwatchhtml/README.md

 # betterlogwatchhtml
 Logwatch is ugly.
-Let's make ich better
+Let's make it better